9 Irresistible Air Fryer Crispy Chickpeas

 FAQ

-Stored in an airtight container at room temperature, they stay crisp for 2–3 days.
-Humidity is the enemy; keep them dry and cool.
+Stored in an airtight container at room temperature, they remain crisp for about 2–3 days.
+High humidity reduces that window rapidly, so keep them dry.

 Yes.
-Soak and cook dried chickpeas fully until tender, then cool and dry thoroughly before air frying.
-Chickpeas cooked from dry often yield better texture control than canned.
+Soak and fully cook dried chickpeas until tender, then cool and dry thoroughly before air frying.
+Cooked-from-dry beans often let you control interior texture better.

-Sogginess comes from excess surface moisture, too much oil, or overcrowding.
-Prevent this by patting dry, using minimal oil, and cooking in a single layer with room to circulate air.
+Sogginess comes from excess surface moisture, too much oil, or overcrowding in the basket.
+Prevent it by patting dry, using minimal oil, and cooking in a single layer with room to circulate air.

 Yes.
-Use oils with higher smoke points like avocado oil for hotter finishes.
-Olive oil works fine at moderate temperatures but can smoke at high heat.
+Use higher smoke-point oils like avocado oil for hotter finishes.
+Olive oil works at moderate temps but may smoke at the highest settings.

-They offer plant-based protein and fiber with moderate fat depending on oil used.
-Compared to fried snacks, air-fried chickpeas use less oil and keep calories lower while maintaining crunch.
+They supply plant-based protein and fiber with moderate fat depending on the oil used.
+Compared with deep-fried snacks, air-fried chickpeas use less oil while maintaining satisfying crunch.

 See also: crispy chickpeas